omunozsanchezdeloitte/Capstone---Group-3/README.md

 - Better performance than previous models

 ## Conclusion
-We recommend Empower Automotive to use the XGBoost with LASSO modeling technique as it proves to be the most accurate.
-This model had the smallest RMSE and a strong R2.
+In comparison of linear regression, random forest, and XGBoost with LASSO, our recommendation is for Empower Automotive to use XGBoost with LASSO.
+This model proved the most accurate with the smallest RMSE and a strong R2.